Dye Sublimation Explained

 The basic dye sublimation process uses special heat-sensitive dyes to print graphics, text and virtually any image onto special transfer paper.
 The paper is then placed on the pre-cut fabric pattern and both are placed into a heat press.

-Dye sublimation is always done on a polyester, polymer, or polymer-coated item, in the case of team uniforms 100% polyester garments.
+Dye sublimation is always done on a polyester, polymer, or polymer-coated item, in the case of team uniforms either 100% or mostly polyester fabrics.
 At high temperature, the solid dye vaporizes into a gas without ever becoming a liquid.
 The same high temperature opens the pores of the polyester fabric and allows the dye vapor to enter.
 When the temperature cools, the pores close and the gas reverts to a solid state trapping the dye into the fiber of the fabric.
 It has now become a permanent part of the fabric.

 This is why dye sublimation can’t be done on natural materials, such as 100% cotton.
 Natural fibers and non-coated materials which have no "pores" to open cannot accept the gas vapor.
 The dye particles are designed to bond with polyester, and ignore everything else.
 It is like trying to mix oil and water with most natural materials.